 How did you decide on your majors at FIDM?
 I decided on Product Development because I wanted the design and creative hands-on approach that the Fashion Design major has to offer, but I also wanted to know the production and business side of the industry, as well.
 That is why I found that Product Development prepared me the best for being able to understand both sides of the fashion industry.
 I decided on IMPD because I wanted to be challenged and experience what it would be like to work one-on-one with a company.
 IMPD helped build on the skills I already learned from my previous AA but also helped me understand the fashion industry from an international standpoint.

 What is your biggest goal right now?
 My biggest goal right now is to find a denim company to work for, for a full time position weather that be in Los Angeles, NYC, or even overseas.
 I want to experience all areas of the denim industry from wash to fabric to even production.

 Any advice for current FIDM students?
 My advice for current students is to no matter how small the assignment or task seems to be, don't just give it 100% give 120% and really push yourself.
 The more you think to this scale the more it will help you in the future and the more it will help build yours skills so you can go in to this very competitive industry and stand out through your skills and work ethic.

 Anything else you’d like to share?
-Without the relationships I built through FIDM weather that be the teachers that helped guild me or the friends I made along the way that supported me and pushed me to be the best I could be, I wouldn’t be where I am at today.
+Without the relationships I built through FIDM, whether that be the teachers who helped guild me or the friends I made along the way who supported me and pushed me to be the best I could be, I wouldn’t be where I am at today.

 Categories: Awards, Alumni News, IMPD, Featured, Interview, Merchandise Product Development